 My hope is that you are supported and validated in your wise choices and you listen to your body and your baby without ideology, fear, or exclusion of choices.
 Only you can be present with what you need, now, and at the time of birth.

 Which side should I sleep on?

-A small research study in New Zealand suggests that falling asleep and/or waking up on the left, both or either, is protective of baby’s wellbeing.
+Research now suggests that falling asleep and/or waking up on the left, both or either, is protective of baby’s wellbeing.